dockersamples/example-voting-app/README.md

 A simple distributed application running across multiple Docker containers.

+> [!NOTE]
+> This repo is a fork of example voting app by Docker, we have made some changes to the manifests so that it can be used as a sample app for the Kubernetes Application troubleshooting video.
+> There are some intentional errors introduced in the application to demo the application troubleshooting scenario for a simple web app

 ## Getting started

 Download [Docker Desktop](https://www.docker.com/products/docker-desktop) for Mac or Windows.
 [Docker Compose](https://docs.docker.com/compose) will be automatically installed.
 On Linux, make sure you have the latest version of [Compose](https://docs.docker.com/compose/install/).